LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/README.md

 For the PyPy interpreter we offer packages only from Python version 3.9 and higher.

-Anaconda packages are available from Python version 3.8 and higher.
+Anaconda packages are available from Python version 3.8 and higher, but only in the latest version!

 The current dependencies are listed [here](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/blob/master/requirements.txt).